backdrop-ops/contrib/README.md

-You and the security team will choose a Wednesday to coordinate the release, and on that day, when you publish the release on GitHub, someone from the Backdrop Security Team will need to update the project release node on backdropcms.org to inidciate that a release is a security release.
+You and the security team will choose a Wednesday to coordinate the release, and on that day, when you publish the release on GitHub, someone from the Backdrop Security Team will need to update the project release node on backdropcms.org to indicate that a release is a security release.

 The Backdrop Bug Squad